What is your day job?

 How long have you been volunteering and in which role(s)?

 Around 45 years.
-I undertake a number of roles in a year: Club Secretary; Entry Secretary for club road rallies; Clerk of the Course for a Club Production Car Autotest; Member of the team who run the MSA Pirelli Welsh National Forest Championship; Club Steward on an average of 6 Night road Rallies a year; Club Steward on 2 single venue rallies a year; DSO on a few Night Rallies per year; Assistant Clerk of the Couse – Rally North Wales; National Competition Liaison Officer on Dayinsure Wales Rally GB.
+I undertake a number of roles in a year: Club Secretary; Entry Secretary for club road rallies; Clerk of the Course for a Club Production Car Autotest; Member of the team who run the Pirelli Welsh National Forest Championship; Club Steward on an average of 6 Night road Rallies a year; Club Steward on 2 single venue rallies a year; DSO on a few Night Rallies per year; Assistant Clerk of the Couse – Rally North Wales; National Competition Liaison Officer on Dayinsure Wales Rally GB.

 What or who inspired you to get into motor sport?